 Network Winter Frequently Asked Questions

-The 2017 Network Winter seminars, which will be held from January 9-13, 2017 at the American College of Greece in Athens, will provide a comprehensive study of the global migration crisis through the theme of “Migration and Identity.”
-The winter seminars will examine this theme from various disciplinary perspectives, and the schedule will include plenary sessions where each seminar convener will present an overview of their seminar topic to the entire group of program participants.
+The 2018 Network Winter seminars, which will be held from January 8-12, 2018 at the University of the Sacred Heart (Universidad del Sagrado Corazón) in San Juan, Puerto Rico, will provide a comprehensive study of the power of the individual to affect change, examining this theme from various disciplinary perspectives.
+The schedule will include plenary sessions where each seminar convener will present an overview of their seminar topic to the entire group of program participants.

 About the Seminar: